 Figure (2): Total mean of pause duration of 32 Sudanese students and 2 native English speakers (a control group).
 Pause duration of Sudanese are broken by pre and post tests

+Fig. 2.
+Total mean of pause duration of 32 Sudanese students and 2 native English speakers (a control group).
+Pause duration of Sudanese are broken by pre and post tests

 Figure (2) shows the total mean duration of between, within, and breath pauses produced by Sudanese students of English during the pre- and post-tests.
 Specifically, the students exhibited lower mean durations in the pre-test, measuring 0.312 ms, 0.394 ms, and 0.720 ms, compared to 0.383 ms, 0.370 ms, and 0.810 ms in the post-test for the three types of pauses, respectively.
 The results indicate that the students achieved a relatively acceptable mean duration for between and breath pauses in the post-test, as the duration for the between pause (0.394 ms) approaches the optimal threshold of 400-600 ms. Similarly, the mean duration for breath pauses falls within the acceptable range of 90-180 ms, although the overall mean score for this type of pauses remains notably high.
 In contrast, native English speakers demonstrate optimal pause durations ranging from 400 to 600 ms, with values of 0.300 ms and 0.100 msfor between, within, and breath pauses, respectively.
 These findings suggest that the students benefited from the training they received, as evidenced by their relatively shorter pauses in the pre-test; however, their pauses still fall slightly short of the native optimal duration (400-600 ms).
 Additionally, there is a statistically significant positive correlation regarding the mean durationof between groups, with a p-value of (0.01) for between pause type and (0.05) for within pause type.
 However, there is no significant between group difference between the means of breath pauses; p-value ( 0.22) exceeding the proposed value (0.05).
 The correlation suggests a consistent pattern in the students' performance regarding the production of between pauses.
 The data suggests that students may require additional practice to enhance their pause production duration, thereby achieving a more natural speech.
 The tendency of students to shorten pause duration cannot be attributed to the influence of the learners' first language, as Arab learners are familiar to the property of lengthening (Eren, Kılıç, and Bad (2020 and Ali 2011).

-CONCLUSIONS AND RECOMMENDATIONS
+4. CONCLUSIONS AND RECOMMENDATIONS